bat1417/MoonRunner/README.md

 ```

 ###  moonrunner_gui.py
- moonrunner_gui.py contains the Python class "GUIMainFrame" to create a simple Windows GUI to control a rotor control protocol compatible (antenna-)rotor to track the Moon's position (Azimuth az, Elevation el).
+ moonrunner_gui.py contains the Python class "**GUIMainFrame**" to create a simple Windows GUI to control a rotor control protocol compatible (antenna-)rotor to track the Moon's position (Azimuth az, Elevation el).
-This code uses the class MRotController from mrotorctl.py in the same package.
+Note: this code uses the class "**MRotController**" from mrotorctl.py in the same package.
 #### Setup
-- You need to change the values in "config.yaml" according to your QTH location and your settings.
+- **You need to change the values in "config.yaml" according to your QTH location and your settings.**
   Changes in rotor parking positions can be re-loaded with File/Load menu.
   If you change the QTH and location data, you need to restart the program.
   You also need to set up the IP and port of the rotor control software (e.g. hamlib "rotctld.exe").